fndomitrovic/update_arcgis_layers/README.md

 <br />

 ## Functions.py documentation
-The preceding ArcGIS Python toolbox was can be used to create three bike infrastructure layers which can optionally be used to update the PANYNJ Regional Bike Map.
+The preceding ArcGIS Python toolbox creates three bike infrastructure layers which can optionally be used to update the PANYNJ Regional Bike Map.
 The following Python functions, available in [functions.py](functions.py) were used (slightly modified) in [update_web_layers.pyt](update_web_layers.pyt) but can also be run on their own.
 This section documents each function in [functions.py](functions.py) & how the Open Street Map functions can retrieve all types of OSM data (not only bike data).

 ## a.
 Setup
 This code was run in an ArcGIS notebook inside of a desktop ArcGIS Pro application.
 You can create an ArcGIS notebook by clicking on the Insert tab in an ArcGIS Project, then clicking "New Notebook."